1. Are you really a veterinarian?

 3. Are you available to write for our site, speak at our conference or do other media work?

-I do freelance writing and contribute to local media as a health and lifestyle expert.
+I do freelance writing and contribute to local and national media as a health and lifestyle expert.
 I am also available for speaking engagements.
 You can contact me for my rates for any of the above.

 4. Can you answer a few questions about my cow and lizard?